TriplyDB/Documentation/docs/triplydb-js/index.md

 Creating a new dataset only succeeds if an API token is configured that provides write access to the current account.

 The default access level for a newly created dataset is `private`.
-If you want to publish dataset with a different access level, you must specify the `accessLevel` key in the `metadata` argument.
+If you want to publish a dataset with a different access level, you must specify the `accessLevel` key in the `metadata` argument.

 ##### Arguments